sony-mathew/smart-trash-system/readme.txt

-Author		:	ynos
-Date		:	April 2013
-Name		:	Smart Trash
+## Smart Trash System

-Description	:	Mini Project.
-To show the status of all trash bins in google maps.
-A portal for Municipality.
+This was done as a college project.
+To show the location and waste level of solar powered trash bins in google maps in a portal for Corporation to monitor and plan the waste collection and management.